 Whether you are inspired by project-focused work or you enjoy connecting with your fellow colleagues and community members, there is a Member Committee for you!

-All of our members gain access to our community of thought leaders, subject-matter experts, and sustainability professionals and help guide our strategic direction.
+All of our members have access to our community of thought leaders, subject-matter experts, and sustainability professionals, and help guide our strategic direction.

-Check out our regionally-focused or task-based committees and find one that matches your interest and opens doors to collaborating with a network of authentic, purpose-driven advocates.
+Check out our regionally-focused or interest-based committees and find one that matches your interest and opens doors to collaborating with a network of authentic, purpose-driven advocates.

 Why Join a Committee?